tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-r/basics.md

 ```

 !!! note
-     If you need a package installed in this shared library, reach out to [TTS Reasarch Technology](http://research.uit.tufts.edu/)
+     If you need a package installed in this shared library, reach out to TTS Reasarch Technology, at tts-research@tufts.edu